mastra-ai/mastra-auth-examples/README.md

 ## Supabase

-The `supabase` folder contains an example of how to use Mastra Auth with Supabase.
+The [examples/supabase](examples/supabase/README.md) folder contains an example of how to use Mastra Auth with Supabase.

 ```
 pnpm --filter supabase dev